oleksmarkh/settings/dotfiles/README.md

 $ tail -f error.log
 ```

-# iTerm2
+# Tmux

-* "Preferences -> General -> Preferences"
-  * "Load preferences from a custom folder or URL" <- on, select a folder
-  * "Save changes to folder when iTerm2 quits"
+* `.tmux.conf` is partially taken from [Making tmux Pretty and Usable - A Guide to Customizing your tmux.conf](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf)